 SJE helps to ensure that all students have equitable access to available campus resources.
 Staff at SJE are committed to meeting one on one with students for advising and guidance as it relates to housing, club involvement, academic areas of study, biased incidents, financial instability, familial rejection, coming out, transitioning, and emotional support.
 We work with a network of over 170 faculty/staff LGBTQA liaisons in order to provide points of contact across many academic and student support areas.
 If you have any questions at all, stop by the center.
 Let us be your first-stop shop for all things Rutgers.

-The Center for Social Justice Education and LGBT Communities is one of many campus locations that hosts an in-house counselor for 20 hours a week.
-Mina Vargas, LCSW, is an LGBTQA Liaison and can be your first stop in getting connected to CAPS or off-campus counseling options.
+The Center for Social Justice Education and LGBT Communities is one of many campus locations that hosts an in-house counselor.
+Wil Vargas, LCSW, is an LGBTQA Liaison and can be your first stop in getting connected to CAPS or off-campus counseling options.
 They host two weekly support groups in the center, offer drop-in hours every Thursday, can see individual students for 1:1 therapy, and can get you connected to other mental health practitioners.
 Stop by or call over for more information.

 The Deans of Students office exists to advocate for students and to assist in navigating on and off-campus resources.
 They are dedicated to help students thrive and graduate.
 The Deans can help students with academic extensions, temporary disabilities, emergency financial aid, those experiencing homelessness or hunger, and much more.
 In addition, every Dean is an LGBTQA Liaison trained in LGBTQA terminology, narratives, and common issues experienced by students.